Most probable paths for developed processes: Sobolev diffeomorphism and landmarks

 \section{Sobolev diffeomorphism and landmarks}

-We here cover most probable paths of diffeomorphisms as well as landmark configurations on which diffeomorphisms act.
-The setting includes Kunita stochastic differential equations \cite{kunitastochasticflowsstochastic1997} with finite-dimenionsal driving noise.
-Stochastics for such systems are studied and used in fields including fluid dynamics and shape analysis, e.g. for modelling stochastic deformations of shape occuring in evolutionary biology.
+We here cover development most probable paths on the diffeomorphism group, as well as in the space of landmark configurations, where we have an action by diffeomorphisms.
+The setting includes Kunita stochastic differential equations \cite{kunitastochasticflowsstochastic1997} with finite-dimensional driving noise.
+Stochastics for such systems are studied and used in fields including fluid dynamics and shape analysis, e.g., for modelling stochastic deformations of shape occurring in evolutionary biology.
 One example of a particular stochastic system of this form are the perturbed Hamiltonian equations of \cite{ACC14}.
 Other examples of related shape stochastics from action of stochastic diffeomorphisms include \cite{arnaudonGeometricFrameworkStochastic2019}.